etleap/terraform-provider-etleap/docs/resources/model.md

 ### Required

-- `deletion_of_export_products` (Boolean) Specifies whether the table in the destination created by this model should be deleted.
 - `name` (String)
 - `query_and_triggers` (Attributes) (see [below for nested schema](#nestedatt--query_and_triggers))
 - `update_schedule` (Attributes) How often this model should update.
 Etleap will periodically update the model table in your warehouse according to this schedule.
 See [the Model Updates documentation](https://docs.etleap.com/docs/documentation/ZG9jOjI0MzU2NDY3-introduction-to-models#model-updates) for more information. (see [below for nested schema](#nestedatt--update_schedule))